• University Of Huddersfield

 Biography

-She has background in Adult Nursing and Public Health with extensive experiences of working in NHS and international context.
-She has completed PhD in Public Health from the University of Aberdeen.
-She previously worked in user-centric innovation (health) in the Centre for Collaborative Innovation in Dementia in Liverpool John Moores University.
-Her previous works includes:
+With a background in Adult Nursing and Public Health, she brings extensive experience from her work in the National Health Service (NHS) UK and various international contexts (Nepal, Ghana, India, Bangladesh...).
+She got her PhD in Public Health from the University of Aberdeen.
+She has contributed to user-centric innovation in health at the Centre for Collaborative Innovation in Dementia at Liverpool John Moores University.
+Her previous works include:

 • Health Innovation Exchange (HIE) project which is a collaborative support programme designed to support businesses with world-class health care, technology and resources to accelerate innovation within the health & social care sector.